 In 1867, the Buena Vista Masonic Lodge #169 was located just north of the church property.

 Erected 2002 by Bullock County Historical Society, Alabama Historical Association.

 Location.
 32° 5.334′ N, 85° 45.76′ W. Marker is near Union Springs, Alabama, in Bullock County.
 Marker is at the intersection of State Highway 223 and County Road 22, on the left when traveling south on State Highway 223.
-Touch for map.
-Marker is in this post office area: Union Springs AL 36089, United States of America.
+Touch for map Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Indian Treaty Boundary Line (approx. 3.9 Indian Treaty Boundary Line (approx. 4 miles away); Log Cabin Museum/Old City Cemetery (approx. 4.6 miles away); Aberfoil Community (approx. 4.6 miles away); Trinity Episcopal Church/Red Door Theater (approx. 4.7 miles away); Bullock County Courthouse Historic District (approx. 4.8 miles away); Union Springs, Alabama (approx. 4.8 miles away); Mt.
-Hilliard Methodist Church (approx. 6˝ miles away).
+Indian Treaty Boundary Line (approx. 3.9 miles away); a different marker also named Indian Treaty Boundary Line (approx. 4 miles away); Log Cabin Museum/Old City Cemetery (approx. 4.6 miles away); Aberfoil Community (approx. 4.6 miles away); Trinity Episcopal Church/Red Door Theater (approx. 4.7 miles away); Bullock County Courthouse Historic District (approx. 4.8 miles away); Union Springs, Alabama (approx. 4.8 miles away); Mt.
+Hilliard Methodist Church (approx. 6½ miles away).
 Touch for a list and map of all markers in Union Springs.

 Categories. • Cemeteries & Burial Sites • Churches & Religion • Education •

 More.
 Search the internet for Sardis Baptist Church, Cemetery, and School.